 Two types of configuration are available in a DB2 system:

-In a mutual takeover configuration, both machines may be running a database system (that is, each machine has at least one database server running on it).
-You would also see this situation with a partitioned database system, in which a database partition server would be running on each machine in the cluster.
-If one of the machines in the cluster fails, the database server on the failing machine is started to run on the other machine.
-In a mutual takeover configuration, a database server on one machine can fail independently of the database server on another machine.
-Any database server can be active on any machine at any given point in time.
-Figure 84 shows an example of a mutual takeover configuration.
+In a mutual takeover configuration, both machines participate in the database system (that is, each machine has at least one database partition server running on it).
+If one of the machines in the cluster fails, the database partition server on the failing machine will be started to run as a logical node (or logical nodes) on the other machine.
+In a mutual takeover configuration, a database partition server on one machine can fail independently of the database partition server on another machine.
+Any database partition server can be active on any machine at any given point in time.
+Figure 14 shows an example of a mutual takeover configuration.

 [ DB2 List of Books | Search the DB2 Books ]